 In the center of Kazimierz, there’s a small market that sells zapiekanki, or Polish pizza.
 The pizza is essentially an open-faced sub sandwich, full of cheese, veggies, meat and sauce.
 I decided on the Niebo w Gebie, full of sausage, tomato, sheep cheese, spring onion, cheese, mushrooms and topped with spicy sauce.

 Stara Synagoga was one of the first synagogues in all of Poland.
 Nowadays, it is open as a museum and no longer functions as a place of worship.
 A ticket to tour this historic monument will only set you back 10 PLN!

 Another synagogue in Kazimierz, the interior of the Tempel Synagogue was extraordinary.
 The walls and ceiling were covered in elaborate gold and chandeliers hung from every corner.
 10 PLN will grant you entrance into the synagogue and as much time as you need to explore!

 Trust me, I have toured a lot of churches in Europe, but the beauty of St. Mary’s Basilica stood out to me.
 The interior was like nothing I had ever seen…covered in pink, gold, red and blue paintings and designs.
 It was absolutely gorgeous and well worth the 10 PLN entrance fee!
-If you’re looking for things to do in Kraków, touring St. Mary’s Basilica should be at the top of your list.
+If you’re looking for things to do over a long weekend in Kraków, touring St. Mary’s Basilica should be at the top of your list.

 I always love hearing the world “free” while traveling.
 If you’re planning on touring St. Mary’s Basilica, make sure to visit the nearby Church of St. Barbara.
 Entrance is free and, although much smaller than St. Mary’s, the artwork inside is unbelievable.